pascal-fb-martin/echttp/README.md

 typedef void echttp_protect_callback (const char *method, const char *uri);
 int echttp_protect (int route, echttp_protect_callback *call);
 ```
 Declare a protect callback for the specified route.
 The route descriptor is the value returned by echttp_route_uri() or echttp_route_match().
-A protect callback is called before the route's callback and may change the HTTP status to not OK and set the response's attributes; in that case the route's callback function is not called.
+A protect callback is called before the route's callback and may change the HTTP status to not OK (by calling echttp_error()--see later) and set the response's attributes; in that case the route's callback function is not called.

+Note that the protect callback is associated with the route, i.e. the URI string, not with the callback function: one may define two routes to the same callback function, and protect one route but not the other.
+This is intentional, as this allows protecting specific file paths without protecting all file paths (see the static page extention later).

-This is meant to facilitate the implementation of access control extensions, this is not an access control method on its own.
+This mechanism is meant to facilitate the implementation of access control extensions, this is not an access control method on its own.
 ```
 const char *echttp_attribute_get (const char *name);
 ```